ortus-docs/coldbox-docs/README.md

 Because of His grace, this project exists.
 If you don't like this, then don't read it, its not for you.

 <blockquote>
-"Therefore being justified by faith, we have peace with God through our Lord Jesus Christ:
+"Therefore being justified by **faith**, we have peace with God through our Lord Jesus Christ:
-By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.
+By whom also we have access by **faith** into this **grace** wherein we stand, and rejoice in hope of the glory of God."
-And not only so, but we glory in tribulations also: knowing that tribulation worketh patience;
-And patience, experience; and experience, hope:
-And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us. ."
 Romans 5:5
 </blockquote>